aswatisrl/vidi-mqtt-driver/README.md

 Before launching Docker Compose for the first time, it is necessary to edit the following 3 configuration files

 #### 1) compose.yaml
-Open the file `compose.yaml` with a text editor and replace `<MYSQL_ROOT_PASSWORD>` with a strong password.
+Open the file `compose.yaml` with a text editor and edit the following:

+- Replace `<MYSQL_ROOT_PASSWORD>` with a strong password.
 Please use lowercase and uppercase letters, numbers and special characters.
 Avoid the `=` character as it is not allowed for passing environment variables.

+#### 2) config-apiserver / default.json
+Open the file `config-apiserver/default.json` with a text editor and:
+- Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the `compose.yaml` file (service *mysql*)
+- Replace `<JWT_SECRET_KEY>` with a utf-8 encoded string.
+We suggest at least 32 characters.
+The key is used by the API Server to sign and verify the JSON Web Tokens.
+- In case you disabled the anonymous login in the MQTT section of the `compose.yaml` file, you need to populate the `mqtt.username` and `mqtt.password` with the username and password you specified for the API Server user in the `compose.yaml` file (service *vernemq*)

 According to the provided `compose.yaml` configuration file, the VerneMQ MQTT broker is started with the `ALLOW_ANONYMOUS` flag, meaning that the broker is accepting connections from anonymous clients.
 It's possible to disable the anonymous login by editing the line to ` - DOCKER_VERNEMQ_ALLOW_ANONYMOUS=off`